Transmission tower collapses during fire

 A fire that razed around 80 makeshift houses of as many families caused the collapse of the National Grid Corporation of the Philippines (NGCP) transmission tower on Wednesday in Muntinlupa City (Metro Manila).

 Supt.
-Gilbert Dolot, chief of the Muntinlupa City Bureau of Fire Protection (BFP), said the NGCP transmission fell down because its foundation was weakened by the fire that hit Alabang Viaduct exit in Barangay Alabang.
+Gilbert Dolot, chief of the Muntinlupa City Bureau of Fire Protection, said the NGCP transmission tower fell down because its foundation was weakened by the fire that hit Alabang Viaduct exit in Barangay Alabang.

 Despite the collapse, no power interruption happened in the city, Dolot added.